 4. The bill provides that these provisions apply to all rent increases occurring on or after March 15, 2019.
 In the event that an owner increased the rent by more than 8% between March 15, 2019, and January 1, 2020, the applicable rent on January 1, 2020, shall be the same rent as of March 15, 2019, plus 8%.
 The owner is not liable to the tenant for any corresponding rent over payment.

-In summary, it’s kind of business-as-usual for us as we now just have to follow more rules.
+In summary, it’s kind of business-as-usual for us as our Orange County property management company now just has to follow more rules.
 For landlords, they get to enjoy yet another way California is creating an unfriendly investing environment.